 Baby can pause as they desire during the feeding

 Baby’s body is fully supported and has greater postural stability

 Allows the baby to actively feed rather than passively feed

 The bottle is held horizontally to the floor and can be tipped up to make milk available to the baby or down to stop milk flow when the baby pauses their suck pattern

 Very comfortable for the person feeding the bottle

 **Check out our blog post here for step-by-step instructions on how to do side-lying bottle feeding

 Going back and forth between breast & bottle

-- Paced bottle feeding and feeding a bottle so the baby uses their reflexes for feeding support the baby being able to go back and forth more easily between the breast and bottle.
+Paced bottle feeding and feeding a bottle so the baby uses their reflexes for feeding support the baby's ability to go back and forth more easily between the breast and bottle.

-- Placing the bottle on their chin first, signals to open wide.
+Placing the bottle on their chin first signals them to open their mouth wide.